What Is A Dormant Company And Should You Make Your Company Dormant?April 20, 2021

 Companies House must simply be informed of the intended and continued dormancy.
 You can do this via an annual confirmation statement informing Companies House of your address details and directors.

-Are there disadvantages to making a company dormant?
+Are there disadvantages of dormant company status?

 Dormancy isn’t usually a risky strategy for the majority of companies.
 It is, however, worth assessing your finances before proceeding in this fashion.